 The heating water, which, when supplied, is colder in the flow than the room temperature, absorbs heat energy from the rooms and is pumped by the heating pump to the condenser (which works as an evaporator when in cooling mode).
 This heat energy is absorbed by the refrigerant and heated to a higher temperature level using the compressor.
 The heat energy is then delivered to the brine in the evaporator (which works as a condenser when in cooling mode).
 The cooled refrigerant is guided to the expansion valve to enable heat energy to be absorbed from the condenser again.
-The brine pump feeds the warm brine to the air-to-brine collector.
-The heat energy is dissipated to the outdoor air.
+The brine pump transports the hot brine into the earth, where the heat energy is dissipated.